-- 9 The Sealand Village area, located south of the ferry terminal, is intended primarily for marine tourism and public uses, including a waterfront walkway and pedestrian linkage to the Brechin neighbourhood and the ferry terminal.
-Residential uses in addition to commercial uses, are supported in this area. - 10 From Sealand Village to the foot of Cypress Street, marine uses such as ship yards, marine railways and travel lift facilities, fishing fleet support, moorage, marinas and water-based transportation facilities will continue to be the primary uses of the harbour waterfront.
-Secondary uses will be marine related commercial uses such as: retail marine supply centres; commercial and recreational water-based air travel services; and tourism and hospitality uses focusing on the waterfront theme such as pubs, restaurants and marine information centres.
-Residential uses will also be permitted as secondary uses provided they are constructed in mixed commercial residential buildings and that residential uses will not conflict with, or compromise, the long-term viability of marine activity.
+- The Sealand Village area, located south of the ferry terminal, is intended primarily for marine tourism and public uses, including a waterfront walkway and pedestrian linkage to the Brechin neighbourhood and the ferry terminal.
+Residential uses in addition to commercial uses, are supported in this area. - 10 Waterfront uses in this area are expected to reflect a mix of uses including marinas and marine related uses, commercial, hotels, residential, recreational, open space and pedestrian activity.

 - 11 The existing heavy industrial land users will be encouraged to relocate to more appropriate industrial areas elsewhere in the community.
-In particular, the oil dock and fuel storage facilities will be encouraged to relocate to the industrial areas at Duke Point. - 12 The City will continue to support facilities for the fishing fleet in the Downtown harbour area, as a vital and attractive element of Nanaimo's maritime heritage. - 13 In addition to marine uses, residential and hotel use will be permitted as primary uses on the waterfront from Cypress Street to Downtown, provided that they: - do not create a conflict with marine uses or reduce harbour views from the waterfront trail; - are integrated and compatible with public access and marine related commercial and tourism facilities; - incorporate a commercial or public use element at ground level, with residential or hotel use on upper floors; and - are designed to harmonize with the waterfront theme, including landscaping to complement the waterfront trail. - 14 A direct foot passenger ferry service between Gabriola Island and Downtown will be encouraged. - 15 As an addition to the existing Departure Bay vehicle ferry service to Vancouver, the City will support and encourage a harbour-to-harbour foot passenger ferry service from Downtown Nanaimo to Downtown Vancouver. - 16 Preserving the character and access of existing views of Newcastle Channel and Newcastle Island Provincial Park from the Downtown waterfront and from Stewart Avenue will be a principal design objective for land and water based development. - 17 To preserve views and waterfront character, the Nanaimo Port Authority is encouraged to minimize development of new fixed or floating enclosed structures below the high watermark in the Newcastle Channel and Inner Harbour near Downtown.
+In particular, the oil dock and fuel storage facilities will be encouraged to relocate to the industrial areas at Duke Point. - 12 The City will continue to support facilities for the fishing fleet in the Downtown harbour area, as a vital and attractive element of Nanaimo's maritime heritage. - 13 A direct foot passenger ferry service between Gabriola Island and Downtown will be encouraged. - 14 As an addition to the existing Departure Bay vehicle ferry service to Vancouver, the City will support and encourage a harbour-to-harbour foot passenger ferry service from Downtown Nanaimo to Downtown Vancouver. - 15 Preserving the character and access of existing views of Newcastle Channel and Newcastle Island Provincial Park from the Downtown waterfront and from Stewart Avenue will be a principal design objective for land and water based development. - 16 To preserve views and waterfront character, the Nanaimo Port Authority is encouraged to minimize development of new fixed or floating enclosed structures below the high watermark in the Newcastle Channel and Inner Harbour near Downtown.